How to Build a Treehouse

 Choose a Tree

 Due to their beauty and strength, deciduous hardwoods like oak, maple, beech, apple, and ash have long been used for building treehouses.
 Evergreens such as Douglas Fir, pine, spruce, and hemlock work well, too.
-Ensure that the tree is straight and as close to vertical as possible.
-Any lower branches should be trimmed away to the desired height of the platform, plus another 6 feet.
-To accommodate joists spaced 16 inches apart, it's best if you choose a tree diameter that stays within this size.
+Ensure that the tree is healthy, straight, and as close to vertical as possible.

 Mark the Post Locations